Betterment's cash analysis analyzes the timing and amount of money flowing out of the checking account you’ve linked to your Betterment account.

 - We identify whether you have extra cash in your linked bank account that might earn a higher yield in a different account, such as Betterment’s Smart Saver account.

 In this methodology, we’ll describe our process for analyzing how money flows out of your checking account, and how we arrive at our recommendation on whether you have any extra cash in your account.
-Please note that our cash analysis tool is not yet available to all customers.
-Thanks for your patience.

 How We Analyze Your Checking Account